sean-huni/shopping-cart/README.md

 - Decoupled tax-calculation from CartCalculator. ✅
 - Decoupled cart-items calculation from Cart. ✅
 - Feature to remove items from an existing Cart.❓
-- Complete the negative testing for the Price-API response.❓
+- Complete the negative testing for the Price-API response.✅
 - Update the Sequence Diagram with the new features.✅
 - Add resilience patterns (Circuit Breaker, Retry): Resilience4j.❓
 - Async Bulk price fetching optimization: Caching layer for price data, & agree with price-api-client on data-refresh